nacmonad/WhisperHelper/README.md

 1. **Input Detection**
    - Global hotkey detection using xbindkeys
-   - Configured to use Alt+r for 5-second recording and transcription
+   - Two hotkey modes: timed recording and press-and-hold

 2. **Audio Recording**
    - Captures audio from the default microphone using SoX